ChromeRHack/Unenrollment-Toolkit/README.md

 - ~mush doesn't launch.~ Dedchromebook should confirm
 - ~we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.~ NO do this with an extension.
 Murkmod already solved it.
 We're idiots.
 - Remember to put info for skids at the bottom of the inevitable faq
 # Things to do going in chronological order.
 Top to Bottom.
+Yeah umm half the time we spent is fixing rainstormes shit. y you do dis rainstorm?????
 - ~Fork Murkmod to this repo because I'm a dumbass and didn't do it~
 - ~Upload base grunt with murkmod for reference (Doesn't have everything but it's a rough starting point)~ (Uploaded partial rootfs read restofrootfs.md for reason)
 - ~Spoof TPM with fake tpm (Almost done need tpmc command to find out dev mode)~ NO do this with an extension.
 We are idiots.